 Six Ways to Calm Your Fear of Launching a New Brand

-Here at Atomicdust, we work with clients all the time who are launching new products or announcing other big changes like mergers or acquisitions.
+Here at Atomicdust, we work with clients all the time who are launching new brands, new products or announcing other big changes like mergers or acquisitions.
 Navigating these changes represents the very definition of risk-and-reward for all involved: there are challenges ahead, but the payoffs can be incredible.